-Who is Admiral Ken Braithwaite?
+Who is Rear Adm.
+Ken Braithwaite?
 Trump's choice for Navy secretary has distinguished career

 He later deployed to assist with relief efforts after a major 2005 earthquake in Pakistan.

-Aside from his naval service, Braithwaite also served as the executive and state director to Sen. Arlen Specter of Pennsylvania from 1997 to 2000.
+Aside from his naval service, Braithwaite also served as executive and state director to U.S. Sen. Arlen Specter of Pennsylvania from 1997-2000.

-A successful businessman, he also served in executive positions at ARCO, a prominent American oil company, and Ascension Health in Washington, D.C.
+A successful businessman, Braithwaite also served in executive positions at ARCO, a prominent American oil company, and Ascension Health in Washington, D.C.

-In March 2007, Braithwaite was named the senior vice president of the Hospital & Healthsystem Association of Pennsylvania and executive director of its Delaware Valley Healthcare Council lobbying group, which represented more than 50 acute-care hospitals and 50 other facilities providing health-care services to Southeastern Pennsylvania.
+In March 2007, Braithwaite was named the senior vice president of the Hospital & Healthsystem Association of Pennsylvania and executive director of its Delaware Valley Healthcare Council lobbying group, which represented more than 50 acute-care hospitals and 50 other facilities providing health care services to Southeastern Pennsylvania.
 That same year, he was promoted to the rank of rear admiral.

 Although Braithwaite's tenure in the Navy and public service has been seen as relatively free of controversy, he slammed then-President George W. Bush's proposed cuts to Medicare and Medicaid as "draconian" in 2008.

-Braithwaite retired from the Naval Reserve in 2011 as a highly decorated rear admiral, his last post as vice chief of information and head of Naval Reserve public affairs.
+Braithwaite retired from the Naval Reserve in 2011 as a highly decorated rear admiral, his last post being vice chief of information and head of Naval Reserve public affairs.

 He's married with two children.
-His father, Kenneth J. Braithwaite Sr., served in World War II and was shot in the head soon after storming Normandy Beach on D-Day, but survived.
+His father, Kenneth J. Braithwaite Sr., served in World War II and survived being shot in the head soon after storming Normandy Beach on D-Day, June 6, 1944.

 Trump announced the nomination Sunday on Twitter, writing: "Admiral and now Ambassador to Norway Ken Braithwaite will be nominated by me to be the new Secretary of the Navy.
 A man of great achievement and success, I know Ken will do an outstanding job!"